Mototaityou/aroundfiftyjimublog/README.md

 ![Blog drawio](https://github.com/Mototaityou/reversi/assets/103736269/646cf070-ac07-4ffb-99d0-04b2350d644a)

 ## Display function (homepage)
-*aroundfiftyjimublog* application leveraged the following technologies to display blog posts: API Gateway (HTTP), Lambda (Python), and DynamoDB.
+This application leveraged the following technologies to display blog posts: API Gateway (HTTP), Lambda (Python), and DynamoDB.
 The DynamoDB table design was optimized for efficient querying of the Partition Key and Sort Key.

 <img width="1259" alt="homepage" src="https://github.com/Mototaityou/aroundfiftyjimublog/assets/103736269/91be3132-39d0-4243-9ffa-fbe601ed01c8">

 ##  Contact Us form
-*aroundfiftyjimublog* application leveraged the following technologies to develop the Contact Us form: API Gateway (REST), Lambda (Python), and SES.
+This application leveraged the following technologies to develop the Contact Us form: API Gateway (REST), Lambda (Python), and SES.
 The SES is capable of sending an email to the administrator (Mototaityou) from the Contact form.

 ## Comments Section
-*aroundfiftyjimublog* application enables users to sign in via OIDC Idp (Google) from the Cognito sign-in page.
+This application enables users to sign in via OIDC Idp (Google) from the Cognito sign-in page.
 Once authorized, users can receive authentication (JWT) via API Gateway (REST) and write comments to DynamoDB via Lambda (Python).

+## Managing CRUD operations on the DynamoDB

 ## Recommended IDE Setup